J-COTA/PowerShell-AD-Tools/README.md

 # Hi, I'm Cota

 I'm a Systems Administrator & Cybersecurity Professional with 20+ years of hands-on experience supporting enterprise networks, Azure environments, and DoD systems.
+Most of these scripts are legacy but knowledge never dies, only forgotten.

 ## What I Focus On
 - **PowerShell Automation & Tool Development**